jandiers/self-supervised-outlier/README.md

+# Steps to reproduce our results

+The following dependencies are required to run our experiments:

+- noisy outlier detection
+    - `pip install noisy_outlier`
+- pandas
+    - `pip install pandas`
+- pyod, including keras
+    - `pip install pyod keras tensorflow`
+- matplotlib and seaborn
+    - `pip install matplotlib seaborn`
+- jupyter notebook
+    - `pip install notebook`
+- tqdm
+    - `pip install tqdm`

+Once installed, run the benchmarks in the `publication` folder:
+- `benchmark_no_noisy_features.py`
+- `benchmark_added_noisy_features.py`

+The results will appear in the `results` folder where you can also find the results for our publication.

 # Self-Supervised Learning for Outlier Detection

 The detection of outliers can be very challenging, especially if the data has features that do not carry